Background

 - Carotid artery stenosis grading (using NASCET and ESVS criteria); see 7Ch.
 7 for complete grading tables and management thresholds.

-- PAD severity assessment and lesion localization.
+- peripheral arterial disease (PAD) severity assessment and lesion localization (Gornik 2024).

 - Advantages: Portable, non-invasive, relatively inexpensive, and repeatable without radiation or nephrotoxic contrast.